FromStrap/next-boilerplate/README.md

 #### Visual Studio Code

-Use vscode and install recommends extensions for a better experience.Ï
+Use vscode and install recommended extensions for a better experience.

 ## Learn More